Fantasy Football 2018: Rankings for Rookies, Sleepers and Players to Avoid

 What about the year before?

-Jared Goff only played in seven games his rookie season, throwing five touchdowns and seven interceptions.
+Jared Goff only played in seven games during his rookie season, throwing five touchdowns and seven interceptions.
 Carson Wentz threw for 3,782 yards, but his 16 touchdowns and 14 interceptions wasn't great for fantasy owners.
 Paxton Lynch barely played.
 Christian Hackenberg has yet to take an NFL snap.
 Only Prescott truly hit from the Class of 2016 among quarterbacks.

 Yes, it's possible that one of the quarterbacks from this year's class will hit.
 If I had to bet on one, it would probably be Darnold.
 But generally speaking, if I'm drafting a rookie quarterback it is in a dynasty or keeper league with the long view in mind.